vince-kr/swdev-ca2-library/README.md

 4. Sorting & Searching
     1. Implement a sort and search facility for books, authors and users
     2. Consider the various sorting and searching algorithms available and justify the appropriateness of your selected algorithms and data structures in terms of complexity and performance profile when compared to others
-5. Implement methods to perform the following library operations:
-   1. Return a book (update book availability and library user's borrowed books)
-   2. List available books
-6. Include a report that explains the design decisions, classes, interfaces, source code, external files and Maven dependencies used in the project
+5. Include a report that explains the design decisions, classes, interfaces, source code, external files and Maven dependencies used in the project

 ### Done